NicolasRoehm/LoginComponent/projects/login-form/README.md

   mfaSetup : 'tab',
   mfa      : 'tab'
 }
+// Display Google button with the supplied theme : light (by default) / dark
+@Input() customTheme : string = null;

+// Optional policy applied on the username field : email / phone / regex
+// Be careful, you must double all the backslashes used in the supplied regex
+@Input() customUserPolicy : string = null;
 // Policies applied on the password field
 @Input() customPolicies : any = {
   range : {